 Wrongful death claims are different than other personal injury cases.
 If you’re filing a wrongful death claim on behalf of your loved one, you’re not only facing outstanding medical bills and treatment costs; you’re dealing with grief, funeral preparations, and the difficulty of facing life without your family member.

 Get the support your family needs.
 An Ohio wrongful death lawyer from Nurenberg, Paris, Heller & McCarthy will approach the legal process with compassion and understanding.
-For more than 85 years, our legal team has helped the victims of tragedy receive the compensation necessary to rebuild their lives.
+For 90 years, our legal team has helped the victims of tragedy receive the compensation necessary to rebuild their lives.
 Call (888) 900-6075 or complete a free initial consultation form today.

 Who Can File a Claim

 Although many family members may be considered beneficiaries—or recipients—of wrongful death damages, only one family representative, who has been appointed by the Probate Court, can file the claim.
 You can apply to the probate court to be the representative (also known as the Administrator or Executor), and then file a wrongful death claim on behalf of your loved one, if you are the deceased’s surviving:

 - heir or heiress,

 - chosen beneficiary,